Bali Nine: Criminal trials

 Criminal trials for the accused commenced in the Denpasar District Court on 11 October 2005.
 Three of the four arrested at the Melasti Bungalows, Nguyen, Chen and Norman, were tried together, with the remaining six defendants tried separately.
 All defendants faced a maximum penalty of death by firing squad if found guilty.
 The trials were often delayed due to the defendants complaining of illness, headaches and nausea.
 Australia's prime minister, John Howard, said the Australian government would oppose any death sentences imposed.

 On 6 December 2005, Australian lawyers Robert Richter QC and Brian Walters QC called for the Commonwealth Director of Public Prosecutions to extradite the nine to Australia on heroin conspiracy-related charges.
 On 7 December 2005, Denpasar District Court judge I Wayan Yasa Abadhi called for Australians not to interfere in the legal proceedings in Indonesia, saying:

 Criticism from outside is expected, but Indonesian courts will only adhere to the laws applied in this country, and that includes the death penalty.
 The judges will not budge, we will not be affected by public opinion or the media.

 — Denpasar District Court Judge I Wayan Yasa Abadhi, December 2005.

+The case became one of the most prominent examples of Indonesia's enforcement of its narcotics laws against foreign nationals, attracting international attention and diplomatic debate.
 Sukumaran remained mostly silent throughout the proceedings and blamed amnesia for his poor recollections of events leading to his arrest.
 Trials were scheduled to be completed with verdicts announced before 23 February 2006, before a legal deadline for the group's detention expired.

 Lawrence claimed that she received threats of harm against herself and her family if she did not proceed with the plan to import heroin into Australia and gave evidence in the Denpasar District Court that she was ordered to book a flight to Bali.
 She claimed she did not know why she was ordered to travel.
 Her co-accused Stephens claimed he was also ordered, with threats, to travel to Bali by Chan, who showed him some photographs of his family going about their daily lives, saying that they would be killed if he did not co-operate.

 Rush further accused Chan of strapping the heroin to his body wearing rubber gloves.
 Chan protested his innocence and defending his silence during his final plea, reading from a two-page statement:

 I didn't say anything in court because if I did, I'd be lying.
 The truth is, I know nothing.
 A lot of lies have been said against me, but the true reality is I'm not what people put me out to be.
 I've never threatened anybody in my life.
 The outcome I wish, of course, and my family is that you find that you would release me, for I had nothing to participate in this.